JupiterOne/sdk/docs/development.md

     if (!config.clientId || !config.clientSecret) {
       throw new IntegrationInstanceConfigError(
-        "Config requires a clientId and clientSecret to be provided", );
+        'Config requires a clientId and clientSecret to be provided', );
     }